marionline/wp-itheora/readme.txt

 wp-itheora is on Wordpress Plugins Directory too, this version include little change in version name.

 == Upgrade Notice ==
-Nothing to upgrade.
+Backup your previous videos if you use wp-itheora before version v0.1.2

 == TODO ==
 * Add integration to wordpress editor (need a workaround to prevent the modification of code by visual mode)
 * Add thumbnail features
 * Add tag modification features of video
 * Add Create playlist option
-* Add send file and list file on "data" directory (in future list file on amazon s3)

 == FIXED ==
 * Resolve bug to fix: error when I give only the filename of a video without extension.
 Now work for me.
 * Wp-itheora is i18n.
+* Add send file and list file on "data" directory (in future list file on amazon s3)